 All applicants for pre-licensure programs are required to complete the A2 Admissions Assessment test prior to admission.
 A student may retake the A2 Admission Assessment test only once after a three-day waiting period and within 30 days of submitting the Application for Admission at no charge.
 (A retesting fee will be charged, or will apply, after 30 days from application.)

-For more detailed admission information, please see the Chamberlain Undergraduate Catalog (PDF) or speak with an admission representative at 877.751.5783.
+For more detailed admission information, please see the Chamberlain Catalog (PDF) or speak with an admission representative at 877.751.5783.